Kiuwan logo

 Smart assistants may test our wit because they raise a challenging question: Can intelligent assistants be hacked?

-The answer is essential, since your privacy and personal information may be at stake.
+The answer is essential since your privacy and personal information may be at stake.

 It’s important to filter the kind of information you feed to your voice assistant.
 What it doesn’t know can’t hurt you.
 Start by learning how to configure settings.
-Add this to the fact that you may not know who has access to your data- a voice assistant compiles and stores too much.
+Add this to the fact that you may not know who can access your data- a voice assistant compiles and stores too much.
 After all, limiting loopholes is the first vital step to prevent hackers from hauling personal data.

 Here are more tips to help you stay more secure:

 Smart assistants allow you to bin commands or listen past them.
-This is an effective way to wipe any critical data that you don’t want lingering around.
+This is an effective way to wipe any critical data you don’t want lingering around.
 Remember, Siri or Alexa can always “re-learn” commands, and quickly too.

 Mute your voice assistant the next time you look away, go shopping, or nap.
 That’s the easiest way to get it to stop listening.